What's in your wallet?

 "Certainly, Officer, but I'm afraid there's a problem with my license."

-"Just hand me the cards, sir!" he grumbled.
+"Just hand me the cards, sir!" he growled.

-Wish I could explain it before he sees it, I thought, as I forked over the cards and gritted my teeth.
+Ouch!
+I was hoping I could explain the situation before he sees the counterfeit face upon the counterfeit card, but no such luck.
+I forked over the cards and gritted my teeth.

 "Why, this isn't you!" he bellowed, thrusting the driver’s license into my face.